This post may contain affiliate links. Please read our disclosure policy.

 Your dough may resemble moist crumbs and clumps when mixed with a spoon, but that doesn't mean it's too dry.
 Try pressing it into a disk.
 If it doesn't hold together well, you can try adding water by the drop and kneading it in to the dough until you reach the right consistency.
 Go slowly, though, since you don't want a drop more water than absolutely essential, or your cookies won't keep their shape in the oven.

-You probably rolled out your sugar cookie dough a bit unevenly.
+You may have rolled out your sugar cookie dough a bit unevenly.
 That means some cookies came out thinner, baking faster and becoming crispier, while others stayed soft.

 For best results, try my gluten free drop sugar cookies recipe instead.
 But if you change your mind mid-recipe, you can use this recipe.
 Just portion the cookie dough into equal-sized pieces, roll each in your palms into a ball, place it on the baking sheet, and flatten it using the palm of your hand.
 Bake at 350°F until the cookies appear set all the way to the center.
 Depending on how thick your cookies are, you may have to increase the baking time.